 In Vieux Lyon we first saw the imposing Palais de justice historique de Lyon and visited the Cathédrale Saint-Jean-Baptiste.
 We then wandered around the narrow streets of Quartier Saint-Jean (Saint-Jean quarter) with their medieval feel and architecture.

-For lunch we had some delicious quenelles de brochet (pike) and andouillette in a Bouchon Lyonnais, a type of traditional restaurant in Lyon celebrating convivial atmosphere and simple yet very tasty food.
+For lunch, we had some delicious quenelles de Brochet (pike) and andouillette in a Bouchon Lyonnais, a type of traditional restaurant in Lyon celebrates a convivial atmosphere and simple yet very tasty food.
 We went to Comptoir du Boeuf and really recommend it for the great quality and service!
-It's advised to reserve in advance as the terrasse quickly gets full after 13:00.
+It’s advised to reserve in advance as the terrasse quickly gets full after 13:00.

 Fourvière (‘the hill that prays’): Ancient Theatre and Cathedral

 In the afternoon, feeling heavy after lunch, we decided to remedy the situation by climbing the hill of Fourvière, nicknamed the Mystical Hill by Jules Michelet who wanted to emphasize the opposition between Fourvière ‘the hill that prays’ and la Croix-Rousse ‘the hill that works’.

 We visited the Théâtre antique de Lyon, the oldest theatre in France built by Augustus in 15 BC.
 Surprisingly the site has been well preserved through the ages and, although it’s not as massive as what you would expect from a theatre that was welcoming more than ten thousands persons in 120, it’s still rather impressive.
 The access to the ancient site is free but you have to pay to visit the Gallo-Roman Museum.